calliope-project/calliope/CONTRIBUTING.md

 Look at the [development guide in our documentation](http://calliope.readthedocs.io/en/latest/user/develop.html) for information on how to get set up for development.

-Please [open pull requests](https://github.com/calliope-project/calliope/pull/new/master) on GitHub and in the PR description, provide a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
-When you send a pull request, we will love you forever if you include tests (see below).
-We can always use more test coverage.
-Please follow our coding conventions (below).

-Always write a clear log message for your commits.
+To contribute changes:

+1. Fork the project on GitHub
+2. Create a feature branch to work on in your fork (``git checkout -b new-feature``)
+3. Add your name to the ``AUTHORS`` file
+4. Commit your changes to the feature branch
+5. Push the branch to GitHub (``git push origin my-new-feature``)
+6. On GitHub, create a new [pull request](https://github.com/calliope-project/calliope/pull/new/master) from the feature branch

+### Pull requests

+Before submitting a pull request, check whether you have:

+* Added your changes to ``CHANGELOG.rst``
+* Added or updated documentation for your changes
+* Added tests if you implemented new functionality

+When opening a pull request, please provide a clear summary of your changes!

+### Commit messages

+Please try to write clear commit messages.
 One-line messages are fine for small changes, but bigger changes should look like this:

-    A brief summary line of the commit
+    A brief summary of the commit

     A paragraph or bullet-point list describing what changed and its impact, covering as many lines as needed.